Tiny-Earth/DemoSite/site/src/inclusive.md

 ## Summary of Inclusive Learning

--

-!!! compat ""
-    - Explain why inclusive learning environments matter.
+- Inclusive learning environments come from inclusive teaching practices.
-    - Identify actions an instructor can take to create inclusive learning environments.
-    - Understand key concepts and principles:
 - Inclusive learning environments lead to persistence and diversity in STEM.
-        - Inclusive learning environments come from inclusive teaching practices.

-!!! compat ""
-    - Examine your identities.
-    - Predict how instructor identities influence student outcomes.
-    - Decide which identities to share.
-    - Understand key concepts and principles:
-        - Your identity influences the classroom learning environment.
-        - The first step is to be aware of them.
+- The classroom learning environment influences the extent to which student feel a sense of belonging.

-!!! compat ""
-    - Considering the principles of Universal Design, determine how you will make your course accessible and inclusive.

-!!! compat ""
-    - Examine how your course provides students with access to the facets of science.
-    - Predict how experiencing the facets of science influences student outcomes.
+- Learning how to fail productively may lead to positive student outcomes.
-    - Commit to one action you could take to ensure students engage in the facets of science.
-    - Understand key concepts and principles
-        - The facets of science provide a framework for engaging students in learning science authentically.
-        - Students who engage in authentic science practices are more likely to persist in STEM.
-        - Just one CURE in college can increase persistence in STEM.